Laclede Gas Building

 The Laclede Gas Building is a 31-story, 122 m skyscraper located at 720 Olive Street in Downtown St. Louis, Missouri.
 It was designed by the Emery Roth & Sons architecture firm, and was built between 1967 and 1969 for the Laclede Gas Company, which had outgrown its 10-story building at 1017 Olive Street.
 The Laclede Gas Company vacated the building in March 2015, after 45 years in the space.
 The building has since been converted to mixed-use, and presently consists of both office and residential spaces.

-Uniquely, all power for the building is generated in-house using methane gas burning generators, and therefore is not interconnected to the Ameren power grid.
+Uniquely, all power for the building is generated in-house using natural gas burning generators, and therefore is not interconnected to the Ameren power grid.

 The building also houses one of the eastbound entrances to MetroLink's 8th & Pine subway station.

 As of January 2025, the building is for sale.